Attorneys Serving the Greater Boston Area

 Our attorneys can establish and/or administer trusts as part of your estate plan.
 For definitions of the many types of trusts, read Trust Types Explained.

 Durable Powers of Attorney

-This document allows you to appoint a person or persons to handle your financial affairs ranging from bank accounts to real estate.
+This document allows you to appoint a person or persons to handle your financial affairs ranging from bank accounts to real estate, while avoiding probate.
 It expires upon death.
 Sometimes, a durable powers of attorney only becomes effective upon incapacity.
 Read more at Durable Powers of Attorney.

 Healthcare Proxies and Medical Directives

 This document designates who will make medical decisions for you in the event you are unconscious or mentally impaired, either temporarily or for an extended period of time.
 A properly drafted health care proxy will help avoid probate and the need for a guardianship in the future.
 Read more on Healthcare Proxies and Medical Directives.

 A Living Will is a written expression of your preferences as to how you want to be treated in certain medical conditions.
 It is typically a non-binding document.
 Living Wills are often used with a Healthcare Proxy but generally only used in the case of a terminal illness.
 Living wills are very different from last wills and testaments.
 They do not direct where your property goes.
 Read more about Living Wills.

 Our attorneys understand the complex federal and Massachusetts state laws and regulations governing taxes, Medicare, Medicaid (known as MassHealth in Massachusetts), Social Security, trusts, veteran’s benefits, nursing homes, assisted living facilities, and care at home.

 We assist families caring for aging parents, spouses dealing with nursing homes, and those assisting disabled individuals to find the best solutions to ensure resources are available when needed.
 Whether it is well in advance of needing long-term care services or when the need is imminent, contact us for a complimentary case review.
 Read more about Elder Law.